 - Blood sugar testing.
 Include how often and in what situations your child's blood sugar needs testing.
 For example, your child may need routine testing before lunch and special testing if he or she appears to have low blood sugar.

-- Insulin injections, if needed.
-Include information on how to give an insulin injection, how much medicine to give, and how to store insulin.
+- Insulin, if needed.
+Include information on how to give insulin, how much medicine to give, and how to store insulin.

 - Meals and snacks.
 Make a list of foods that your child can eat, how much, and when.
 Talk with the staff about what to do when there are parties at the facility.

 - Symptoms of and treatment for low blood sugar.
-Use the information found under Dealing with low blood sugar level (hypoglycemia) emergencies for people taking insulin in the Home Treatment section of this topic.
-Give the staff copies of this information for later reference.
+Give the staff copies of symptoms of low blood sugar and treating low blood sugar for later reference.
 And tell them how your child acts when his or her blood sugar level is low.

 - Symptoms of and treatment for high blood sugar.
-Use the information found under Dealing with high blood sugar level (hyperglycemia) emergencies in the Home Treatment section of this topic.
-Give the staff copies of the information for later reference.
+Give the staff copies of symptoms of high blood sugar and treating high blood sugar for later reference.
 And tell them how your child acts when his or her blood sugar level is high.

 - Contact persons.
 Include how to contact both parents or another adult who cares for the child as well as the name and phone number of the child's doctor.

 You will need to give the staff all of the materials and equipment they need to care for your child, including supplies to do a home blood sugar test, insulin, syringes, glucagon (if it's in the care plan), and materials for testing for ketones.
 And you need to teach the staff how to use these materials.
 Remind the staff that your child needs access to the materials and equipment at all times, even on a field trip.
 Now and then, check the expiration dates of supplies your child has at school.